-Most orthodontic problems are best treated with conventional braces as soon as the last baby tooth has been shed.
+Most orthodontic problems are best treated with conventional braces shortly after the last baby tooth has been shed.
 This usually occurs between the ages of 11-14 years.

 However, early orthodontic treatment is effective and desirable in certain situations.
-Providing a child is mature enough to accept treatment, the following orthodontic problems are usually indicated for treatment as soon as they are noticed:
+Providing a child is mature enough to cope with treatment, the following orthodontic problems are usually indicated for treatment as soon as they are noticed:

 A crossbite of the back teeth or front teeth